bokeh/bokeh/docs/bokeh/source/docs/dev_guide/pull_requests.rst

     Next, enter a description.
 Include some background about what your pull request does and why you decided to write things the way you did.
 Also, link to the issue your pull request is based on.
-To do so, use a keyword such as "fixes," followed by the number of the issue.
+To do so, use a keyword such as "fixes" followed by the number of the issue.
 For example "Fixes #11479".
     See `Linking a pull request to an issue using a keyword`_ in the `GitHub documentation`_ for more information.
 Your description should also include information about :ref:`tests <contributor_guide_writing_tests>` and